GitJit-max/learning-linux/chapter/05-links.md

 $ ln -sf /path/to/existing_file /path/to/symlink↵
 ```

 Graphical file managers (such as Nemo) provide an easy method for creating symbolic links: Holding **` Ctrl + Shift `** while dropping a file will create a symlink, rather than copying or moving the file.
-In some distributions, a small menu appears whenever a file is dropped; Offering a choice of copying, moving or linking the file.
+In some distributions, a small menu appears whenever a file is dropped; offering a choice of copying, moving or linking the file.

 ### Identifying symbolic links is easy